ENGLISH (ENG)

 ENG 215 - INTRODUCTION TO ETHNIC LITERATURES

 Representative works from multiple ethnic traditions.
 Themes may include cultural preservation and assimilation; intersections of gender, race, and class; narrative forms and identity; and relationships between writers and their communities.
 Satisfies non-Western requirement.
-Please click the CRN for the description of this course.
+Please see the "Notes" section below for details about the specific topic of this semester's class.

 Credits: 3